 A drop structure shall be provided for sewers entering a maintenance hole at an elevation of 610 mm or more above the maintenance hole invert.

-An external drop structure is recommended for all new maintenance holes.
-Where the difference in elevation between the incoming sewer and the maintenance hole invert is less than 610 mm, the invert shall be benched to prevent solids deposition.
+An external drop structure is recommended for all new maintenance holes, where the difference in elevation between the incoming sewer and the maintenance hole invert is less than 610 mm, the invert shall be benched to prevent solids deposition.

 If an external drop structure is not feasible, an internal drop structure can be used if the structure is provided with restraint straps or equivalent.